JDSherbert/Changing-VST3-Folder-Guide/README.md

 Instead, there are a few ways to "trick" the DAW into searching oher folders for your VST3 plugins.
 If you're a Reaper user, then cool, you can ignore this as Reaper doesn't care and will blindly search recursively for any VST format.
 For the rest of us, this little trick should work on FL Studio and Renoise.

+## PLEASE NOTE
+This may not work for products licensed by iLok (Such as EastWest's Opus) as it cannot traverse symbolic links to find .key files.

 -----------------------------------------------------------------------

 <a href="https://www.microsoft.com">